 Damage to your teeth’s outer layer can come from:

 Sour foods or candies.
-They have a lot of acid.
+They have a lot of acids.

-Bulimia , alcoholism , or binge drinking.
-People with these conditions vomit often, which is hard on teeth.
+Bulimia, alcoholism, or binge drinking.
+People with these conditions vomit often, which is hard on their teeth.

-Drugs or supplements that have a lot of acid.
+Drugs or supplements that contain a lot of acids.
 Think aspirin or vitamin C.

 Brushing too hard.
 A soft brush and a gentle touch are best.